 How Chisholm Chisholm & Kilpatrick Can Help You with Your Long-Term Disability Claim

 The legal team at CCK has experience working with long-term disability claims for numerous conditions, including scoliosis.
 We understand that scoliosis can be a distressing condition to live with and want to make the process of filing for long-term disability benefits as easy for you as possible.
-We have experience obtaining evidence for your claim, handing the communication between your insurance company and doctors, and making sure that all necessary requirements for your claim are met.
+We have experience obtaining evidence for your claim, handling the communication between your insurance company and doctors, and making sure that all necessary requirements for your claim are met.

 Our long-term disability lawyers will evaluate your policy to ensure that the evidence you provide satisfies your definition of disability.
 This definition is crucial and sets the terms your condition must meet for your claim to be approved by your insurance company.
-We can help you gather additional evidence from various medical and vocational experts, who can provide supplemental evaluations of your scoliosis and assess your ability to perform your job.
+We can help you gather additional evidence from various medical and vocational experts, who can provide supplemental evaluations of your condition and assess your ability to perform your job.

 Our attorneys are experienced in ERISA law, which governs many long-term disability claims.
-Under ERISA, the appeal is the last stage you are able submit evidence before your claim is taken to court.
+Under ERISA, the appeal is the last stage you are able to submit evidence before your claim is taken to court.
 Our lawyers will ensure you submit all necessary documentation, as insufficient evidence or a missed deadline can lead to a claim denial.
 Whether you are filing your initial claim or appealing a denial of benefits due to scoliosis, CCK has the knowledge and experience to help you.

 Call CCK Today for a Free Consultation